Food and Drug Administration Modernization Act of 1997: Risk-based regulation of medical devices

-The act complements and builds on the FDA's recent measures to focus its resources on medical devices that present the greatest risks to patients.
-For example, the law exempts from premarket notification, class I devices that are not intended for a use that is of substantial importance in preventing impairment of human health, or that do not present a potential unreasonable risk of illness or injury.
+The act complements and builds on the FDA's measures to focus its resources on medical devices that present the greatest risks to patients.
 The law also directs the FDA to focus its post market surveillance on higher risk devices, and allows the agency to implement a reporting system that concentrates on a representative sample of user facilities—such as hospitals and nursing homes—that experience deaths and serious illnesses or injuries linked with the use of devices.

 Finally, the law expands an ongoing pilot program under which the FDA accredits outside—so-called "third party"—experts to conduct the initial review of all low-to-intermediate risk class I and II devices.
 The act, however, specifies that an accredited person may not review devices that are permanently implantable, life-supporting, life sustaining, or for which clinical data are required.

 Food safety and labeling

 The act eliminates the requirement of the FDA's premarket approval for most packaging and other substances that come in contact with food and may migrate into it.
 Instead, the law establishes a process whereby the manufacturer can notify the agency of its intent to use certain food contact substances and, unless the FDA objects within 120 days, the manufacturer may proceed with the marketing of the new product.
 Implementation of the notification process is contingent on additional appropriations to cover its cost to the agency.
 The act also expands procedures under which the FDA can authorize health claims and nutrient content claims without reducing the statutory standard.